 Palazzo Massimo alle Terme

 The Palazzo Massimo alle Terme was built by Massimiliano Missaimo.
 It includes a portion of an old 16th century villa which was constructed among the rest.
-Palazzo Massimo alle Terme, wich was originally built for scholastic function, was partially utilized as a military hospital during World War II.
+Palazzo Massimo alle Terme, which was originally built for scholastic function, was partially used as a military hospital during World War II.
 It was then inaugurated as among the parts of the museum in 1995.
 The renovation thereof was completed in 1998.

 Among the displays found in the building are the empire, late empire and republican sculptures.
 The building also houses collections of jewelries and coins, as well as paintings, mosaics, and frescoes.